Store Hours

 Ease Into Fall

-This fall, prepare your plants and flowers for the seasonal change with us.
-We've got everything you need for leaf cleanup, putting the garden to bed, and replenishing nutrients in your soil so it's ready for next spring.
-Shop our wide variety of outdoor living products and fall garden care in your Hartwell, GA store, online, or in our mobile app.
+This fall, tidy up your plants and flowers with us.
+We have the tools you need for putting the garden to bed, leaf cleanup, and restoring nutrients to your soil so it's ready for next spring.
+Shop our wide variety of fall garden care and outdoor living products online, in your local store, or in our mobile app.

 3427 Clemson Blvd